 Good people of EPA, you are trustees, and trustees do say no to those who seek to damage the trust.
-That is the basic job of the trustee-to protect the corpus of the trust for the beneficiaries.
+That is the basic job of the trustee to protect the corpus of the trust for the beneficiaries.
 The beneficiaries are not the businesses that foul the waters and air.
 As the Supreme Court said long ago in Geer v.
-Connecticut, "[T]he . . . trust [is for] the benefit of the people, and not . . . for the benefit of private individuals as distinguished from the public good."
-Today, the very businesses EPA should defend the trust against are now considered to be "industry stakeholders."
+Connecticut, "[T]he . . . trust [is for] the benefit of the people, and not . . . for the benefit of private individuals as distinguished from the public good."126 Today, the very businesses EPA should defend the trust against are now considered to be "industry stakeholders."
 The trust responsibility has been turned inside out.
 Some federal agencies do have a mission to protect business.
+EPA, however, is a trustee of Nature's Trust, and it is time to distinguish its role in government.